This post may contain compensated links. Refer to my disclaimer for more info.

 He never smiled, laughed, or acted like this was abnormal in the least.

 It was really funny at first.
 As it kept going, I started to get concerned and started to pray!
 After barely missing large trees that were on those sharp curves (at about 70 miles an hour – I’m totally guessing), we were starting to sweat this.
 A couple people in our group told him to slow down.
-Still, no emotion or acknowledgement that they were talking to him.
+Still, no emotion or acknowledgment that they were talking to him.
+It was all fun and games at first, but then I remember saying, “Y’all, this is not how I want my life to end!”

 Insider tips: If you want to add some excitement to your prayer life, ask for the short, dark headed young fella to drive you to your river spot (if he isn’t fired by now)!